codatio/codat-docs/docs/lending/guides/invoice-finance/process-invoice.md

 ```
 ### <input type="checkbox" unchecked /> Share financial data

-Next, you need to provide Codat with access to an accounting platform so we can fetch the data required to assess the risk of the loan application.
+Next, you need to provide Codat with access to an accounting software so we can fetch the data required to assess the risk of the loan application.
 Open the `linkUrl` returned in the response from `POST /applications/start` in your browser.
 Follow the flow built using [Link](/auth-flow/overview), our hosted or embedded integrated authorization flow.

 Select the **Codat Sandbox** as the source of accounting data.
 * Choose the **Invoice Financing US Company** company type.